 We have done a lot of work with the government – legal, electrical, technical support, gaming, marketing, information technology, mechanical business, banking.
 We have also specialized based on regions.
 So, we have done Brazilian-Portuguese, European-Portuguese, different Spanish, different French.
 To put it short, we have done quite a few specializations.

 How do you know when an engine is ready to deploy?
 Is there a metric used?

-Yes, we look at various metrics, but the common one we look at is the blue score.
+Yes, we look at various metrics, but the common one we look at is the BLEU score.
 So, what we have is a test set which has source and target already translated by human and then we translate the source into the target.
-It automatically compares the translation which we have put in with the human translation and looks for overlaps of words and gets it an overall blue score.
+It automatically compares the translation which we have put in with the human translation and looks for overlaps of words and gets it an overall BLEU score.

 This is to handle things like synonyms or different ways of phrasing things.
 So, it cannot be thought of as a perfect measure but for an automatic score, it is pretty good.
-Usually, we follow the blue score through the training and watch as it increases.
+Usually, we follow the BLEU score through the training and watch as it increases.
 Once it converges, basically once it stops improving, that’s generally when we want to deploy the model.

 However, to really get a good sense of the model, you need human review.
 You need to actually go in and look at it to see what’s happening.
-Sometimes things might happen that are not reflected in the blue score.
+Sometimes things might happen that are not reflected in the BLUE score.
 A blind test is the best review, where the reviewer compares quality of the output from two models without knowing which one is coming from which model.
 This ensures that the reviewer chooses the best model without any bias.